espressif/esp-idf-provisioning-ios/Example/ESPProvisionSample/README.md

-* If you're interested in contributing to ESP-IDF, please check the [Contributions Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/index.html).
+* If you're interested in contributing to this project, please check the [Contributions Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/index.html).